babylonchain/staking-queue-client/README.md

 ### Delayed Queues

-For each queue that are created, we also auto-provision a corresponding delayed queue.
+For each queue that is created, we also auto-provision a corresponding delayed queue.

 The name of the delayed queue is in the form of `{{queueName}}` + `_delay`

 - **Purpose**: Delayed queues hold messages for a predetermined time before